-Snake Bites in Dogs
+Snake Bites And Dogs

-There are four poisonous snakes endemic to the United States: copperheads, cottonmouths (water moccasins), and rattlesnakes or pit vipers.
-Pit vipers have slit-eyed pupils like a cat (compared to round pupils in non-poisonous snakes), pits beneath their eyes, big arrow-shaped heads, rough scales, and a pair of fangs in the upper jaw.
+- Rattlesnakes usually are brown or reddish with darker diamond-shaped patterns on their back and rattles on the end of their tail.
+They can reach as much as 6 feet in length.
+In general, pit vipers have slit-eyed pupils like a cat (compared to round pupils in non-poisonous snakes), pits beneath their eyes, big arrow-shaped heads, rough scales, and a pair of fangs in the upper jaw.

 If you can spot the snake that bit your dog, that information will be helpful to the vet and may help dictate the treatment plan.

 - Turn up the AC in the car to help slow down circulation.
-Apply an ice pack directly to the wound, even a package of frozen vegetables will work.
+Apply an ice pack directly to the wound; even a package of frozen vegetables will work.
 Keep the ice on until you reach the vet's office.

 - If you can see bite marks, rinse the wounds with water or a baby wipe to get the venom off the dog's body.

 Once you arrive at the vet's office, they will examine your dog and likely treat it with antivenin, which is a commercially made serum that neutralizes the effects of the snake venom.
-Some antivenin is specific to the type of snake that bit the dog, so the more information you have, the vet will be better able to treat your dog.
+Some antivenin is specific to the type of snake that bit the dog, so the more information you have, the better the vet will be able to treat your dog.

 Even if you are positive that your dog's bite was delivered by a nonvenomous snake, a visit to the veterinarian is still in order so the wound can be cleaned and antibiotics prescribed to prevent infection.